 Saving Tacoma’s Historic Buildings From Demolition By Neglect

-The City of Tacoma is exploring the possibility of developing an ordinance to prevent “demolition by neglect” of the City’s iconic historic structures.
+The City is exploring the possibility of developing an ordinance to prevent “demolition by neglect” of Tacoma's iconic historic structures.

 On Monday the City Council Neighborhoods and Housing Committee heard a briefing from staff on the issue.
 The idea is to give the City the tools, resources, and leverage it would need to step in to prevent other historic structures in Tacoma from crumbling due to property owner neglect (à la Luzon…).